thenickdude/PlanC/Readme.md

 You can use `--prefix` and `--filename` to limit the files that will be restored.

+## Troubleshooting

+If you receive an error like this:

+    Failed to open block manifest (cpbf0000000000008341334/cpbmf) for reading: Too many open files

+This is triggered by `ulimit`'s file descriptor limits.
+Remove the open file handle limit before running Plan C like so:

+    ulimit -n unlimited

 ## Building Plan C

 If you don't want to use one of the precompiled releases from the Releases tab above, you can build Plan C yourself.
 You